jc7447/BetterDynAdmin/README.md

  * Accept installation
  * Enjoy :)

-If you're not happy with BDA behaviour, you can simply disable it by clicking on the monkey head of greasemonkey.
+If you're not happy with BDA behaviour, you can simply disable it by clicking on the monkey head of Greasemonkey.

 ### Google Chrome